-Did you know - rouses
+Did you know - marching band mardi gras

 The Rouses Supermarket on Baronne Street has a rooftop aquaponic garden that uses technology from a company founded by two former Tulane students.